Hezbollah armed strength: 1990s

 Throughout the 1990s, Hezbollah waged a cat-and-mouse of IEDs with the IDF, with Hezbollah developing increasingly sophisticated IEDs and the IDF countermeasures.
 Hezbollah may have used cell phone-detonated IEDs against the IDF as early as 1995.
-IEDs would be the main source of Israeli casualties during the occupation period, and IED attacks increased about 50% each year from 1995 until 2000.
-On September 29, 1992, the organization launched its first coordinated attack on multiple outposts.
-In 1993 Hezbollah engaged in a seven day period of intensified fighting with Israel, which resulted in enormous damage to Lebanese infrastructure and civilians but little lasting military harm to either Hezbollah or Israel.
-The conflict also saw the first major use of unguided Katyusha rockets fired onto civilian Israeli areas by Hezbollah, a tactic used by the PLO a decade before and one which would become a defining practice of Hezbollah in the future.
-Hezbollah used its first AT-3 Sagger anti-tank guided missile (ATGM) on September 9, 1992 and used its first AT-4 Spigot missiles in 1997, the same year Hezbollah acquired the powerful American TOW ATGM.
-The anti-tank weaponry used by the party steadily increased in quality over the duration of the insurgency.
-By 1998 Hezbollah had destroyed three Merkava Mk 3 main battle tanks with these missiles.
+IEDs were the main source of Israeli casualties during the occupation period.
+IED attacks increased about 50% each year from 1995 until 2000.
+On September 29, 1992, Hezbollah launched its first coordinated attack on multiple outposts.

+In 1993, Hezbollah engaged in a seven day period of intensified fighting with Israel, which resulted in enormous damage to Lebanese infrastructure and civilians but little lasting military harm to either Hezbollah or Israel.
+The conflict saw the first major use of unguided Katyusha rockets fired onto IDF occupied Israeli areas by Hezbollah, a tactic used by the PLO a decade before and became a defining practice of Hezbollah in the future.
+Hezbollah used its first AT-3 Sagger anti-tank guided missile (ATGM) in September 1992 and used its first AT-4 Spigot missiles in 1997, the same year, Hezbollah acquired the powerful American TOW ATGM.
+The anti-tank weaponry used by Hezbollah steadily increased in quality over the duration of the insurgency.
+By 1998, Hezbollah had destroyed three Merkava Mk 3 main battle tanks with these missiles.

 Hezbollah started seriously developing anti-tank tactics in 1997, with a focus on being able to hit the same spot on a tank multiple times to defeat Israel's sophisticated reactive armor, a tactic that remains a part of Hezbollah's repertoire today.
 Although Hezbollah's ATGM weaponry at the time – and still today – remains far inferior to the IDF's Spike system, being able to destroy Merkava tanks was a psychological victory.
-Hezbollah also improved in their ability to use mortars and artillery during this time.
-Not all of Hezbollah's weapons were as successful, however.
-Although Hezbollah acquired SA-7 'Grail' anti-aircraft missiles and first fired them in November 1991, they would have almost no success attacking Israeli aircraft.
+Hezbollah improved in their ability to use mortars and artillery during this time.

+Not all of Hezbollah's weapons were as successful.
+Although Hezbollah acquired SA-7 'Grail' anti-aircraft missiles and first fired them in November 1991, they had almost no success attacking Israeli aircraft.
 Hezbollah's anti-aircraft abilities remain one of the group's largest weaknesses.
 Hezbollah fighters used "basic light infantry tactics" during this period, like IEDs, mortars, and small ambushes.